 We have around 100 horses on the farm and about the same amount of sheep.

-Our cat Putzi is the queen of the house and our two Icelandic sheep dogs Reykjavalla Íslands Sómi and Huldudals Hraundís help out with the work around the horses and sheep, welcome guests and keep their presence in the office (keeping the office managers feet warm during the winter time).
+Our two Icelandic sheep dogs Reykjavalla Íslands Sómi and Huldudals Hraundís help out with the work around the horses and sheep, welcome guests and keep their presence in the office (keeping the office managers feet warm during the winter time).